Reddy (surname)

+Reddy/Reddi is a surname that has independent origins in both India and Ireland.

-Reddy/Reddi is an Indian surname.
+This article refers solely to the Indian surname.
 In India it is predominantly used by members of the Telugu speaking Reddy caste.
 It is also used as a surname by members of the Reddi Lingayat and Reddy Vokkaliga communities of Karnataka.
+The following is a list of notable people with surnames Reddy and associated variants.